emmetog/haproxy-consul/README.md

 to separate services.
 In this template there an example of a normal HTTP endpoint which doesn't use SSL (site3).
 For this template to work you will have to add the tags "site1", "site2" and "site3" to the corresponding services when registering the services in consul.
+You will also need to add the certs into `/etc/haproxy/certs`.

 Normally [registrator](https://github.com/gliderlabs/registrator) is used to automatically register the services in consul.